henrik/old-henrik.nyh.se/_posts/2012-07-08_15-00-randomize-your-factories.markdown

 [FactoryGirl](https://github.com/thoughtbot/factory_girl/) is a Ruby library to create data for tests.

 I read Arjan van der Gaag's [FactoryGirl Tips and Tricks](http://arjanvandergaag.nl/blog/factory_girl_tips.html) post the other day and found myself disagreeing with a few of the points.
-Mainly the one where Arjan recommends not using randomized attribute values, because they can cause unexpected results in tests.
+Mainly the one where Arjan recommends not using randomized attribute values because they can cause unexpected results in tests.

 A randomized attribute value could be something like